mosteo-actions/docker-run/README.md

 discussion](https://github.community/t/expressions-in-docker-uri/16271) for
 more background context.

-You can, of course, create an Action that runs in a predetermined image.
-Or you can run your

 In other words, this action is a workaround for the limitation in GitHub Actions (as of 2020-11-18) that expressions cannot be used for defining the actual image of the container to be used: